Graduate Student Financial Information

 Withdrawals and Refunds

-Students who enroll and decide not to attend class for any reason must officially withdraw from classes online at www.stevens.edu/es/student or by completing the Drop section of the Change of Enrollment form.
-The Change of Enrollment form must be submitted to the Student Service Center.
-Depending upon the date of withdrawal, professors' approval and/or the Dean of Graduate Academics' approval may be required prior to dropping a class (please refer to the current Academic Calendar).
-The date submitted to the Student Service Center will determine the official withdrawal date for tuition and fees.
+Students who enroll and decide not to attend class for any reason must officially drop from classes online at www.stevens.edu/es/student or by completing the Drop section of the Change of Enrollment form.
+The Change of Enrollment form must be submitted to the Office of the Registrar.
+After the official add/drop period is over a withdrawal will occur and a “W” grade will appear on the transcript.
+The professors' approval and/or the Dean of Graduate or Undergraduate Academics' approval may be required prior to withdrawing from a class after the add/drop period (please refer to the current Academic Calendar).
+The date the form is submitted to the Office of the Registrar will determine the official withdrawal date for tuition and fees.
 Students must officially withdraw from housing and/or meal plans in writing to the Office of Residence Life.
 They will determine the official withdrawal date for housing and meal plans (which may be different than the date submitted to the Student Service Center).
 All tuition, fees, and student housing and meal plan charges will be reversed based on the official withdrawal date and will be calculated from the official opening date of classes in accordance with the following schedules:

 Regular academic semester for continuing students